 In addition to the assessment of the entire board, the nominating committee facilitates a peer assessment of each director.
 For this assessment, the nominating committee asks each member of the board to assess, among other things, the contributions of each director (including himself or herself) to the board and their participation in board and committee meetings and other board activities.
 For each director whose term is expiring at the next annual meeting, the nominating committee meets with such director to discuss the results of the peer assessment, including any issues identified therein or discrepancies between the director's self-assessment and the peer assessment, and the director's willingness to continue to serve on the board.
 The nominating committee uses this information as one factor in determining whether a director whose term is expiring should be nominated for reelection.
-For all directors, including those whose terms are not expiring at the next annual meeting, the nominating committee uses the or each eterms are not expiring at the next annual meeting, the nominating committee uses are not expiring at the next annual meeting, the nominating committee uses have the adirector can improve his or her performance in order to enhance the director's contribution to the overall functioning of the board and its committees.
+For all directors, including those whose terms are not expiring at the next annual meeting, the nominating committee uses peer assessment results to help identify areas where a director can improve his or her performance in order to enhance the director's contribution to the overall functioning of the board and its committees.